-- Secure and distribute a sufficient capacity of electricity that supports high efficiency, low-carbon, electric heating methods to ensure there is no requirement for gas in any residential dwelling and build in resilience to changing technologies and future capacity demands. - Deliver high speed electric vehicle charging throughout the development ensuring provision for every home and in visitor parking areas to support the transition to more sustainable forms of travel. - Provide superfast connectivity by installing Fibre To The Premise (FTTP) broadband for all homes and business on site to support increased working from home and smart residential and commercial technologies. - Ensure suitably sized potable water connection is sourced to minimise the impact on the surrounding network.
+- low-carbon, electric heating methods to ensure there is no requirement for gas in any residential dwelling and build in resilience to changing technologies and future capacity demands. - Deliver high speed electric vehicle charging throughout the development ensuring sustainable forms of travel. - all homes and business on site to support increased working from home and smart residential and commercial technologies. - Ensure suitably sized potable water connection is sourced to minimise the impact on the surrounding network.